dsc-viit/verify/README.md

+# PROTIP
+Don't forget to add coma in json lists/objects

-# How to add yourself ?
+## How to add yourself ?

 1) Fork the repo
 2) clone the repo to your desktop